tmuzanenhamo/Hangar49_Task/README.md

 # Hangar49_Task
 This repo contains the application for the hangar49 Tech Task.
-The front end was built with React and The backend was built with Flask using a Postgres Database
+The front end was built with React and The backend was built with Flask and SQL ALchemy.The DB used is Postgres

 # Dev Requirements Backend
 Required to install postgresql server on local machine and create DB, replace the connection string on line 14 in app.py